cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Sigur in pain: "Who are you?"

-The group leader gave a sign to a soldier next to him and he hit Sigur firmly on the head with his hand.
+The group leader gave a sign to a soldier next to him, and he hit Sigur firmly on the head with his hand.
 Sigur screamed.

-Group leader: "_ICH_ ask the questions.
+Group leader: "I AM ASKING the questions.
 They wait and give answers.
 - I could ask you a few questions now to find out a little more about what you've done.
 Unfortunately, we have no known gaps in your knowledge.